pounard/goat-mapper/README.md

  - [x] specialize the relation definition object to make it more obvious on how to use it,

- - [ ] empty test cache folder on setUp() but keep data on teardown, it might be usseful for debug.
+ - [x] make tests use generated code eval loader,

+ - [ ] write unit and functionnal tests for other loaders,

+ - [ ] write unit tests for definition registries,

 Priority 1, we need it before being able to use it: